 But being busy doesn’t get in the Tanners’ way of doing everything they can to help the sage-grouse.
 No matter who you are, if you visit Della Ranch, Jay will probably say, “Let me show you our sage-grouse.”
 He remembers watching sage-grouse when he was just a kid.
 “They’re still here, and I want to make sure they’re here for my grandkids and great-grandkids.”

-Recently, The Nature Conservancy joined forces with several ranching families, including the Tanners, the Natural Resources Conservation Service (NRCS) and the State of Utah to protect prime sage-grouse habitat on eight ranching properties, totaling over 9,000 acres.
+In 2017, The Nature Conservancy joined forces with several ranching families, including the Tanners, the Natural Resources Conservation Service (NRCS) and the State of Utah to protect prime sage-grouse habitat on eight ranching properties, totaling more than 9,000 acres.

 These ranches support nesting, brood-rearing and wintering habitat for grouse, along with five leks—sites where males perform their annual mating ritual to attract females.
 They are also home to a proud history of ranching, a treasured way of life handed down from one generation to the next.